PenguinTraders/MT4-Node.js/README.md

 MT4 Node.js client/server

-[Visit Penguin Traders](http://penguintraders.com/) for support and to get help from the community
+[Visit Penguin Traders](http://penguintraders.com/) to get help from the community

 This demonstrates how you can communicate between a Node.js server and a MT4 client application quickly.
 There are no delays and the connection/calculations are done on the same tick.